Cookies on this website

 Background

-I have recently completed my PhD at the Peter MacCallum Cancer Centre and University of Melbourne in Melbourne, Australia.
-My background is in liver regeneration, and in my PhD, I developed a zebrafish model that allowed us to investigate cell-specific immediate transcriptional responses in hepatocytes (the major regenerating cell in the liver).
-Using this, we identified that the Nrf2 pathway, traditionally known to be important for antioxidant responses, was critical in stimulating the Pentose Phosphate Pathway to stimulate liver regeneration following acetaminophen/paracetamol-induced liver injury (Tan et al, Dev Cell, 2024, in Press).
+I completed my PhD in the labs of Associate Professor Andrew Cox and Professor Mark Dawson at the Peter MacCallum Cancer Centre and University of Melbourne.
+In my PhD, I developed a zebrafish model that allowed us to investigate cell-specific immediate transcriptional responses in hepatocytes (the major regenerating cell in the liver) during liver regeneration.
+Using this, we identified that the Nrf2 pathway, traditionally known to be important for antioxidant responses, was critical in stimulating the Pentose Phosphate Pathway to stimulate liver regeneration following acetaminophen/paracetamol-induced liver injury (Tan et al., Dev.
+Cell, 2024).